aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 ``tensor_model_parallel_size`` : This should set the number of tensor parallel workers.
+Note the default value is set to 1 ``pipeline_model_parallel_size`` : This should set the number of pipeline parallel workers.
 Note the default value is set to 1

 Other helper APIs:
 ''''''''''''''''''